flamendless/flamendless.github.io/_posts/2024-12-16-go-and-python-sha256.md

 Note that at this point, I decided to never change the implementation in the Go side.
 This minimizes the debugging and workaround needed.

 The Python code obviously does not work because the `secret` key is not even used.
 Looking at the `sha256` module, there is no equivalent of Go's `Sum` function.
-So I thought `extend` would suffice.
+I thought `extend` would suffice.

 Most `sha256` resources online show `h.Sum(nil)` usage but I decided to go for passing `[]byte(secret)`.

-so I added `h.update(secret.encode())` after `h.update(vals.encode())` but to no avail.
+I added `h.update(secret.encode())` after `h.update(vals.encode())` but to no avail.

 I won't show the details but I inspected the bytes (in decimals) in both the Go and Python version and found out that everything is equal when `secret` is not in the equation.
-So it is exactly the `secret` component that we need to solve.
-So it is time to read what `Sum` really does.
+It is exactly the `secret` component that we need to solve.
+It is time to read what `Sum` really does.

 The tricky part here was understanding the `Sum` function.
-The key sentence of `Sum` functionality is `Sum appends the current hash to b and returns the resulting slice` so basically `[]byte(secret) + current hash state`
+The documentation of `Sum` functionality is:

+> Sum appends the current hash to b and returns the resulting slice`

+So basically `[]byte(secret) + current hash state`.

-So here is the Python code after that incomplete understanding:
+Here is the Python code after that incomplete understanding:

 ```python
 h.update(secret.encode())